-In addition to the core curriculum, various special classes are part of the Elementary School program, including Art, Arabic Language, Islamic Education, History of Qatar, Music, IT, and Physical Education.
+In addition to the core curriculum, various special classes are part of the Elementary School program, including Art, Arabic Language, Islamic Education, Qatar History, Music, IT, and Physical Education.
 Each special subject follows a specific curriculum that supports the development of the child at his or her grade level.
 It is understood that all students will participate in special classes as they do in core classes.
+All specialist subjects are taught by specially trained teachers in that discipline.